hzeller/rpi-rgb-led-matrix/README.md

 number of displays that are chained.
 You end up with a very wide display (chain * 32 pixels).

-You can as well chain multiple boards together and then arrange them in different layout.
-Say you have 4 displays with 32x32 - if we chain them, we get a display 32 pixel high, (4*32)=128 pixel long.
+You can as well chain multiple boards together and then arrange them in a different layout.
+Say you have 4 displays with 32x32 -- if we chain them, we get a display 32 pixel high, (4*32)=128 pixel long.
 If we arrange the boards in a square, we get a logical display of 64x64 pixels.